pyTooling/sphinx-reports/doc/CodeCov/index.rst

       It's planned to display a per package and per module code coverage on a separate Sphinx document (separate HTML page) with syntax highlighting and colored background visualizing the coverage status.

-   .. #:term:`Code Coverage` checks if a source code was used during execution.
-Usually, testcases are run by a testcase
-      execution framework like `pytest <https://github.com/pytest-dev/pytest>`__, which also offers to instrument the code for code coverage collection using the ``pytest-cov`` plugin.
-For Python, coverage collection is usually based on `Coverage.py <https://github.com/nedbat/coveragepy>`__, which supports statement and branch coverage collection.

    .. grid-item::
       :columns: 6